 BetMGM, a U.S. rival to DraftKings, is jointly owned by Entain and NYSE-listed casino group MGM.

 MGM‘s chief had said he would have sought to take control of BetMGM if DraftKings had agreed to buy Entain, a deal which would have made the combined group a competitor to MGM in the United States.

 The complication was long viewed as a barrier to DraftKings’ pursuit of Entain, but Entain Chief Executive Officer Jette Nygaard-Andersen’s remarks are the first public admission from either party that the venture played a role in deal talks ending.

 “We have always been clear that the joint venture (with MGM) provides exclusivity for both parties for any activities involving sports betting and gaming in the United States,” Nygaard-Andersen said in an interview.
 “I think that played a role here but any transaction of this size is complicated.”

 Both Entain, the owner of Ladbrokes betting shops as well as many online betting brands, and DraftKings have expressed confidence in their individual prospects.

-Dealmaking in the online gaming industry has been picking up as the United States opens up to sports betting, and players look to build scale and tap the expertise of foreign companies in more developed markets, such as Britain.
+Dealmaking in the betting industry has been heating up this year as the United States opens up to sports betting and companies look to tap into the expertise of companies forged in more developed gambling markets such as Britain.